 Most of the Spartan soldiers other than Master Chief in First Strike.

 In Redshirts, it is pointed out that, In-Universe, the main characters are these, that is random extras who are given backgrounds and a bit of character development in order to make their deaths hit the audience harder.

-Doctor Who subverts this with Private Ross Jenkins.
+Makes this a Subverted Trope with Private Ross Jenkins.
 He gets a name, a bit of a personality in "The Sontaran Strategem".
 He is killed in the second part, "The Poison Sky".
 He managed to get a rather large following on The Doctor Who Forum and a fan club there: Private Ross Jenkins' Widows.
 The Doctor even shouts about his death angrily, which is more than some of his old companions got when they left the show alive.